zooshgroup/eslint-plugin-zooshgroup/README.md

 ### `max-function-lines`

-This rule checks see if the entire source code of a function is less then the given limit.
+This rule checks see if the entire source code of a function or arrow function is less then the given limit.
 The limit defaults to 25 lines.

 ### `no-commented-code`